-There is a Thrift Society which functions like a Self Help Group.
-A member of teaching or non-teaching staff can avail an advance up to 80% of his/her deposit at the time of need at a very low rate of interest (3%)
+There is a Cooperative Lending Society which functions like a Self Help Group.
+A member of teaching or non-teaching staff can avail an advance up to 80% of his/her deposit at the time of need at a very low rate of interest (2 to 3% PA)

-6.3.6 What are the measures taken by the Institution for attracting and retaining eminent faculty?
+6.3.6.
+What are the measures taken by the Institution for attracting and retaining eminent faculty?

-College cannot retain any eminent faculty as there is no system of retaining any faculty.
+College cannot retain any eminent faculty as there is no such provision under the present system.
 At the superannuation age of 60 the faculty must leave.